 Keeping Your APIs Safe: Best Practices for Top-Notch Security

-Application programming interfaces (APIs) are everywhere.
-And they play a role in running nearly everything in our digital-centric lives.
-Each time we launch a web page or an app on our phone, dozens of API calls are happening in the background to render an experience heavily customized to you.
-Increasingly, even the everyday items in your home are talking to APIs — from smart speakers like Amazon Echo, to appliances, electricity meters, and lightbulbs.
+Application programming interfaces (APIs) are everywhere, and they play a role in running nearly everything in our digital-centric lives.
+Each time you launch a web page or an app on your phone, dozens of API calls are happening in the background to render an experience heavily customized to you.
+Increasingly, even the everyday items in your home are talking to APIs — from smart speakers like Amazon Echo to appliances, electricity meters, and lightbulbs.

 But as the use of APIs continues to grow, so does the need for API security.